skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Articles]

 ##Skokie Obituary Index
-Find citations to obituaries that appeared in The News (1960&#82101984), Skokie Review (1981&#8210present), and Life: Skokie edition (1978&#8210Oct.
+Find citations to obituaries that appeared in _The News_ (1960&#82101984), _Skokie Review_ (1981&#8210present), and _Life: Skokie edition_ (1978&#8210Oct.
 2004).
 To request full obituaries, email askref@skokielibrary.info or call our Reference Desk at 847-673-3733.
 [Articles]

 ##Something About the Author
-Read biographical and critical essays about writers and illustrators of children and young adult books.
+Read biographies and critical essays about writers and illustrators of books for kids and teens.
 [Kids]
 [Books & literature]